hypered/curiosity/content/documentation/why.md

 description](https://github.com/noteed/start-servant) of what I wanted to mean by "prototype".
-And although the project started in August 2022 and was planned to go until January 2023 included, I had very few contacts with Smart after mid-November.
+And although the project started in August 2022 and was planned to go until January 2023 included, I had very few contacts with Smart after mid-November 2022.

-This means I had a lot of freedom to push the project towards an opinionated direction, the one exposed above.
+This means on one hand, I had a lot of freedom to push the project towards an opinionated direction, the one exposed above, and on the other hand, the project lacked a focus on more business-oriented features.
+For instance some commands supported by Curiosity are exposed through SSH, a nice feature from a technical perspective, but the concept of "invoice" is very light on the details.

 Compared to the design system, Curiosity has to implement features from the business domain (so that people can simply use the system, instead of studying